 Named to Sports Business Journal’s exclusive “Forty Under 40” class of 2011, 2012 and 2013, Paulson’s diligent efforts – an arduous process that began in 2008 – to bring a second major league sports franchise to Portland, Oregon, and to transform Providence Park into one of the most intimate sports venues in the country came to life during the Timbers’ inaugural MLS season in 2011.
-Under Paulson’s leadership, the Timbers sold out all of their regular-season home games to date over their six seasons, have developed award-winning marketing campaigns and community outreach programs and transformed the region’s sporting landscape by creating one of the most authentic and exciting in-game experiences in sports and celebrating the club’s first championship in 2015 as the Timbers defeated Columbus Crew SC, 2-1, in the MLS Cup final.
+Under Paulson’s leadership, the Timbers sold out all of their regular-season home games to date over their seven-plus seasons, have developed award-winning marketing campaigns and community outreach programs and transformed the region’s sporting landscape by creating one of the most authentic and exciting in-game experiences in sports and celebrating the club’s first championship in 2015 as the Timbers defeated Columbus Crew SC, 2-1, in the MLS Cup final.

 In 2016, Paulson was a recipient of the Governors’ Gold Award in Oregon, an honor that pays tribute to the individuals, companies, organizations and communities that have contributed to the greatness of the state.
 Among his additional honors, Paulson was awarded the Slats Gill Award for Sportsperson of the Year for 2011 by the Oregon Sports Awards.
 With the honor, he became just the second non-coach to be so-honored in the history of the award, the first since Harry Glickman of the Portland Trail Blazers in 1970.